 He holds a B.A. in Government from Harvard College and an M.B.A. from the Stanford Graduate School of Business.

 Andrew (Andy) Sheehan has served as a member of the board of directors since February 2017.
-Since 2007, Mr. Sheehan has served as a managing director of Sutter Hill Ventures, a venture capital firm, and, since 2014, has served as a managing director of Tippet Venture Partners, L.P., a venture capital firm.
+Since 2007, Mr. Sheehan has been a managing director of Sutter Hill Ventures, a venture capital firm, and, since 2014, has served as a managing director of Tippet Venture Partners, LLC, a venture capital firm.

 Mr. Sheehan has served on the board of directors of Yext, Inc., a publicly held technology company, since May 2008.
 Mr. Sheehan also serves on the board of directors of a number of privately-held companies in the technology industry.